Mike Sims-Walker: Personal life

 In 2009, Walker officially changed his surname to Sims-Walker to honor his father, Michael Sims, who died from colon cancer on December 6, 2008.
 In 2010, he created the Mike Sims-Walker Foundation to honor his father.
 Through his foundation, he launched the Playmaker 11 Scholarship that provided 10 $200 one-time book stipends and one $1,000 book stipend to graduating high school seniors in the Jacksonville-area and his hometown of Orlando, Florida.

-Sims-Walker is the uncle of Jeff Sims, the current starting quarterback for the Georgia Tech Yellow Jackets.
+Sims-Walker is the uncle of Jeff Sims, who currently plays quarterback at Arizona State.
+He is also the uncle of Detroit Pistons player Paul Reed.

 In popular culture

-Video games

 Sims-Walker, along with fellow Orlando native and NFL player Chris Johnson, has a unique celebration animation, the "Chopper City Juke," in Madden NFL 11.